Menu

 Highlights of the Langtang Valley Trek

-• Kyanjin Gompa: A beautiful monastery surrounded by glaciers and peaks.
+• Kyanjin Gompa – A picturesque village surrounded by glaciers and peaks, home to an ancient monastery.

-• Langtang Village: Rebuilt after the 2015 earthquake, showcasing local resilience.
+• Langtang Village – Rebuilt after the 2015 earthquake, symbolizing the resilience of the local community.

-• Kyanjin Ri & Tserko Ri: Short hikes offering panoramic mountain views.
+• Kyanjin Ri & Tserko Ri – Short but steep hikes offering panoramic views of the Langtang Himalayas.

-• Footwear: Sturdy trekking boots and comfortable socks.
+• Footwear: Sturdy, broken-in hiking boots and thick woolen socks.

-• Gear: Backpack, trekking poles, water bottle, sunscreen, sunglasses.
+• GearBackpack (30-50L), trekking poles, reusable water bottle, sunglasses, and sunscreen.